 A place for audio-visual experimentation

 LC (Live Cinema) Lab provides a dedicated space and facilities for audio, visual and audio-visual artists to form new collaborations and develop cross-disciplinary work.
-It will be focused on hands-on work.
+It is focused on hands-on work.
 Ideally members join, plug into the system and start playing.

 The lab also offers a space for technical development, in which lab members share their knowledge about software and hardware.
 According to the needs of the lab some sessions will be dedicated to making new software, bug fixes, soldering or hacking new instruments or controllers.

 By developing our own tools we want to expand the vocabulary of the performance.
-Besides researching the possibilities of audio-visual composition we will investigate the sculptural aspects of the language which integrates technology, the performer and the audience in immersive environments and spatial setups.
-The sessions lead towards live performance pieces where the audience will be exposed to work-in-progress pieces developed in the lab.
+Besides researching the possibilities of audio-visual composition we investigate the sculptural aspects of the language which integrates technology, the performer and the audience in immersive environments and spatial setups.
+The sessions lead towards live performance pieces where the audience is exposed to work-in-progress pieces developed in the lab.

 An important part of each session is chat and drinks.
 During this part participants reflect upon what was just created, talk about inspiring new artwork they experienced or any other topic.

 We hope to collaborate with other labs, festivals or visiting artists.
 We would like to acknowledge RecPlay in the Hague (run by Robert Pravda) and Share.dj (started by Keiko Uenishi) for providing the great inspiration and know-how about audio-visual collaboration between many participants.